45 Km How Many Miles

 Explaining the Conversion Factor: A Deeper Dive

 The conversion factor of approximately 0.621371 arises from the fundamental difference in the definition of the meter and the mile.
-The meter is a base unit in the SI system, initially defined as one ten-millionth of the distance from the Earth's North Pole to the Equator along a meridian.
-The mile, on the other hand, evolved historically through various definitions, with the modern international mile being precisely 1609.344 meters.
-The conversion factor is simply the ratio of these two lengths:
+Even so, the meter is a base unit in the SI system, initially defined as one ten-millionth of the distance from the Earth's North Pole to the Equator along a meridian.
+But the mile, on the other hand, evolved historically through various definitions, with the modern international mile being precisely 1609.
+344 meters.

 1 mile / 1609.344 meters * 1000 meters / 1 kilometer ≈ 0.621371 miles/kilometer